truenas/documentation/content/TruenasApps/StableApps/PlexApp.md

 {{< trueimage src="/images/SCALE/Apps/PlexAppWebPortalSignInScreen.png" alt="Plex Sign In Screen" id="Plex Sign In Screen" >}}

-After signing in, Plex steps you through several initial media server configuration screens if this is a new account, or shows your default Plex media screen for your existing configured account.
+After signing in, Plex guides you through several initial media server configuration screens if this is a new account or shows your default Plex media screen for your existing configured account.

 ## Understanding App Installation Wizard Settings
 The following section provides more detailed explanations of the settings in each section of the **Install** installation wizard.